-Here, in alphabetical order, are the whales and dolphins we think will feature in Blue Planet II.
-This has taken a little bit of detective work, but if we have missed any, don’t worry - you can easily find a list of all whale and dolphins on our blue planet, including facts and stats about them, in our species guide, down the page on the right.
+Here, in alphabetical order, are the whales and dolphins which have featured in Blue Planet II.
+'But my favourite whale or dolphin didn't feature!' you say?
+Don't worry - you can find out about all whales and dolphins including facts and stats about them, in our species guide, down the page on the right.
 Click on the links for more info.

 WDC is the leading charity dedicated to the protection of whales and dolphins around the world.
 Please make a donation, large or small, or adopt a bottlenose dolphin, orca or humpback whale today to help us ensure these amazing, intelligent, charismatic species are protected for future generations.

 Amongst the many threats that face whales and dolphins today, marine waste, specifically plastic is a huge concern.
 This series highlights the issue of ocean plastic throughout with breath-taking, heart-breaking and brutal honesty.
 The footage of the mother pilot whale carrying her dead calf for days, outraged people.
 The theory is that the calf had died because the milk from the mother was poisoned with toxins accumulated through the food she had been eating.
 Take a look at our notwhalefood site and see what you can do to help.